 And no matter the outcome, everyone wins, Vilma says, adding, “The part that touches me the most is this: you have the chance to make a real impact.”

 For Vilma, the lessons she learned during the Strategy Challenge still resonate today.
-As the head of the Multicultural Innovation Lab, she helps advise the multicultural and women business founders selected for the firm’s startup accelerator program.
+As the head of the Morgan Stanley Inclusive Ventures Lab, she helps advise the multicultural and women business founders selected for the firm’s startup accelerator program.
 Mentoring these entrepreneurs, she says, is not all that different from devising a game plan for Olana.
 “In both situations, you’re thinking holistically, you’re asking organizations how they think about themselves and what they want for themselves.”

 Vilma began her career at Morgan Stanley in 1999, right out of college.
 Later, she attended Harvard Business School and rejoined the firm in 2009, the same year the Strategy Challenge first launched.
 “The experiences I had in the Strategy Challenge made me realize I was in the right business, because I really like giving advice,” Vilma says.